cpaterno/csc-212-s18/lab-09/README.md

 ![image](http://www.java2novice.com/images/sll_insert_after.png)

 Pictoral representation of removing a node from a linked list.
-Notice how the pointer just skips the removed node.
+Notice how the pointer just skips over the removed node.

 ![image](http://www.java2novice.com/images/sll_delete_after.png)

 ## 1. Implementing `LinkedList`

 The first section of this lab requires you to implement your own custom linked list class.
-In "linkedlist.h" you will see the class definitions for `Node` and `LinkedList`.
+In `linkedlist.h` you will see the class definitions for `Node` and `LinkedList`.
 You should inspect but not modify this file.
-Write all your code in "linkedlist.cc".
+Write all your code in `linkedlist.cc`.
 Note that methods for the class `Node` are already implemented and will be used by `LinkedList`.

 ### 1.1 Constructor and destructor
-For the constructor `LinkedList()` your code should create an empty list and set private variables accordingly.  `head` and `tail` should be set to `NULL` and `n_elem` should be set to 0.
+For the constructor `LinkedList()` your code should create an empty list and set private variables accordingly.
+The `head` and `tail` properties should be set to `NULL` and `n_elem` should be set to 0.

 The destructor `~LinkedList()` is a little bit more complicated.
 For this method, you must traverse the list and delete each `Node`, so that you don't cause a memory leak.